API Documentation

 client = TTSClient()

-# Generate speech from long text (automatically splits)
+# Generate speech from long text (automatically splits into separate files)

 responses = client.generate_speech_long_text(